Gunshot residue: History

-Before the use of the scanning electron microscope, hot paraffin wax was used to take a cast of the suspect’s hand.
-The cast was then sprayed with a reagent giving a coloration with nitro-compounds from the partially burnt and unburnt propellant particles.
-This approach, introduced in 1933 by Teodoro Gonzalez of the Mexico City Police Laboratory, is called dermal nitrate or paraffin test and is no longer used in casework.
+The detection of nitrates and nitrites for GSR has been around since the early 1900s.
+The first recorded use of paraffin wax as a lifting medium was done by Dr. Iturrioz in 1914 and was popularized in 1933 by Teodoro Gonzalez of the Mexico City Police Laboratory.
+The aptly named paraffin test is also referred to as the diphenylamine test, dermal nitrate test and the Gonzalez test.
+This test consisted of coating a suspect's hands with paraffin wax, allowing it to solidify and peeling it away before adding a diphenylamine/sulfuric acid reagent.
+The presence of dark blue spots is said to indicate a positive result.
+This is no longer used in casework due to the high number of false positives caused by the commonality of nitrates and nitrites in a variety of mundane products such as fertilisers.

 In 1971 John Boehm presented some micrographs of gunshot residue particles found during the examination of bullet entrance holes using a scanning electron microscope.
 If the scanning electron microscope is equipped with an energy-dispersive X-ray spectroscopy detector, the chemical elements present in such particles, mainly lead, antimony and barium, can be identified.

 In 1979 Wolten et al. proposed a classification of gunshot residue based on composition, morphology, and size.
 Four compositions were considered characteristic: